CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 </tr>
 <tr class="even">
 <td>Show All Sessions</td>
-<td>Link to view data for all EVPN sessions network-wide in the full screen card.</td>
+<td>Link to view data for all EVPN sessions networkwide in the full screen card.</td>
 </tr>
 </tbody>
 </table>